Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: From MLE to VI

-Next, we show that the optimization problem associated with the MLE can become challenging in the presence of non-convex or non-smooth structures.
-We illustrate the difficulty using the two-sided clipped exponential link
+\paragraph{Why MLE optimization can fail for general link functions.} Next, we show that MLE optimization can become difficult when the inverse link introduces non-convex or non-smooth structure.
+Consider the two-sided clipped exponential link